BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Threats to Validity

-\textbf{External Validity}: \textbf{Choice of LLMs and Agents}: This paper presents a framework for transforming static SE benchmarks into dynamic benchmarks structured by Bloom's Taxonomy.
-We demonstrated its effectiveness by evaluating two state-of-the-art LLM-powered APR agents (ChatRepair and CigaR\jack{replace Cigar or CIGAR etc. by CigaR in latex throughout}) using our prototype, \tool, a Bloom's Taxonomy-based dynamic benchmark derived from the Java-based \defectj dataset.
-There are many LLM-powered APR agents (e.g., OpenHand~\cite{wang2024openhands}\jack{cite}, SWE-agent~\cite{yang2024sweagent}, and AutoCodeRover~\cite{zhang2024autocoderover}\jack{cite}) introduced recently.
-However, these agents' implementations are often tightly coupled with a specific benchmark (e.g., SWE-Bench)~\cite{kapoor2024ai}\jack{cite I Agents That Matter.
-TMLR 2025}\yinghang{above all done}, causing difficulties in cross-comparison with other APR agents causing difficulties in cross-comparison with other APR agents which are designed for other benchmarks or evaluation criteria.
-To demonstrate the generalizability of our framework, we also applied \tool to another benchmark (SWE-Bench) using a different APR agent (SWE-agent) and observed similar results (Section~\ref{sec:swebench}).
-However, even with the current number of agents and LLMs studied, it took us over three months and cost over \$14,000, despite extensive pipeline optimization and parallelization.
-We emphasize that our goal is not exhaustive benchmarking, but to demonstrate the generalizability of \tool.
+\textbf{External Validity}: \emph{Choice of LLMs and Agents}: This paper presents a framework for transforming static SE benchmarks into dynamic benchmarks structured by Bloom's Taxonomy.
+To demonstrate the effectiveness and generalizability of our framework, we conducted two case studies: (1) evaluating ChatRepair and CigaR on the Java-based \defectj benchmark, and (2) evaluating SWE-agent on the Python-based \SWE benchmark.
+Many LLM-powered APR systems, such as OpenHands~\cite{wang2024openhands} and AutoCodeRover~\cite{zhang2024autocoderover}, have been introduced recently.
+However, these agents' implementations are often tightly coupled with a specific benchmark~\cite{kapoor2024ai}, hindering direct cross-comparison across different benchmarks or evaluation criteria.
+Even with the current number of SUEs and LLMs, conducting the evaluation required more than six months and incurred over \$42,800 in billed \tool project costs, despite extensive pipeline optimization and parallelization.\respto{R2-1.1} \respto{R1-6.3} We emphasize that the goal of this paper is not to benchmark exhaustively but to demonstrate the feasibility and preliminary cross-benchmark applicability of \tool.

-\textbf{Generalizability of Empirical Findings}: Since our evaluation focuses specifically on Java-based function-level bugs, the findings may not generalize to other programming languages (e.g., JavaScript or Haskell) or bug types (e.g., performance or security bugs).
-Additionally, results from this case study may not extend to non-LLM-powered APR solutions (e.g., rule-based systems) or LLM-powered agents operating in other SE tasks (e.g., code review or requirements analysis).
+\emph{Generalizability of Empirical Findings}: Since our evaluation focuses specifically on single-function bugs in Java and Python, the findings may not generalize to other programming languages (e.g., JavaScript or Haskell) or bug types (e.g., performance or security bugs).
+Additionally, results from this case study may not extend to non-LLM-powered APR systems (e.g., rule-based systems) or LLM-powered systems operating in other SE tasks (e.g., code review or requirements analysis).